André Andrejew: Early life

 André Andrejew was born in Schawli (Lithuanian: Šiauliai), Russian Empire (now Lithuania), on 21 January 1887 as Andrej Andreyev (Russian: Андрей Андреев).
 He studied architecture at the Fine Arts Academy in Moscow.
-At the time in Russia, architecture could be studied at technical universities and with the more artistic angle at art academies, where accent was on interior design and decor and students were trained as artists.
+At the time in Russia, architecture could be studied at technical universities and with a more artistic angle at art academies, where the accent was on interior design and decor and students were trained as artists.
 After the studies, André Andrejew worked as a scene designer at the Konstantin Stanislavski's Moscow Art Theatre.

 In Berlin

-After the October revolution of 1917, Andrejew left Russia.
-In Germany and Austria, he worked as stage designer in theater productions in Berlin and Vienna, working among others with Max Reinhardt.
+After the October Revolution of 1917, Andrejew left Russia.
+In Germany and Austria, he worked as a stage designer in theater productions in Berlin and Vienna, working among others with Max Reinhardt.
 In 1921/1922, he designed stage decorations for the Jasha Jushny's Der Blaue Vogel (Blue Bird), a legendary Russian émigré cabaret at Goltzstrasse in Berlin.

 In 1923, he designed his first cinema décor for Raskolnikow, directed by Robert Wiene, film based upon Dostoyevsky's Crime and Punishment.
 This expressionist work made him the foremost art director in Germany.
 Rudolf Kurtz in his Expressionismus und Film (1926) wrote: Andrejew is a typical Moscow mixture, distinction of the streaked folk art (his decors) dissolves the rhythm of images, creates gentle forms, establishes balance even when everything is broken and torn.